-Nick Peroni will show you how to create simple, one product stores that make you $1,000 a day, without hard costs or complicated tech.
+Nick Peroni will show you how to create simple, one product stores that make you a thousand dollars a day, without hard costs or complicated tech.
 And you can be doing this in just a few short weeks, or so he says in his latest Facebook ad.
 Can you trust him?
 Does his process really work as well as he claims?
 What’s the catch and how much does it cost?
 You’re about to find out.
-Read on for my full Ecom Empires review.
+Read on for my Ecom Empires review.

 The rest of the video is Nick pitching his One Product Profits course.
 It’s essentially a case study of his aforementioned store.
-The cost is nine hundred and ninety-seven dollars and there’s a 30 day action-based guarantee.
+The cost is nine hundred and ninety-seven dollars and there’s a thirty day action-based guarantee.
 Meaning, you’d have to show you went through all the modules and completed each step in order to get your money back.
 Overall I think Nick’s a good guy, knows his stuff, and his offer is affordable and very low risk.

 I’d like to hear more about sourcing products from other countries.
 Especially China.
 How has the pandemic affected shipping times?
 Product quality?
 Are people happy with their purchase?
 How do you handle complaints and refund requests?
 What about competition?
 Is this getting saturated at all with so many courses on the subject now?
 Any issue with your students getting their Facebook ad accounts shut down?
 These are all things I hear from people who have dabbled in Shopify dropshipping.